Our Tour Guide Team

-I’m an observer and interpreter of the city.
-I’m inspired by things like imagining what goes on inside unmarked buildings or where passersby are headed.
+I’m an interpreter of personal stories from the past and the city’s landscape.
+I love to imagine what originally happened inside old unmarked buildings, and what forces have shaped their design.
 I studied Chicago history, architectural history, and anything Chicago-related through my M.A. in the Humanities at the University of Chicago.
 My love for stories was enriched by my B.A. in Literature from the University of Michigan.
-I’ve written travel articles for print and online publications, including Rick Steves’ Italy best-selling travel guides, the San Francisco Bay Guardian, and The Chicago Food Encyclopedia.
+I’ve written travel articles for publications like Rick Steves’ Italy best-selling travel guides, the San Francisco Bay Guardian, and The Chicago Food Encyclopedia.
 I live in the Chicago neighborhood of West Avondale.

 Operations Coordinator and Tour Guide